-Earp joins A&T after spending two seasons as the assistant women's basketball coach at William & Mary.
+Earp joined A&T after spending two seasons as the assistant women's basketball coach at William & Mary.
 With the Tribe, she was responsible for developing the guard and perimeter players, which resulted in an All-CAA player in Taysha Pye.
 Earp also assisted with recruiting, scouting, developing game plans, organizing community service activities and administering individual and group workout sessions.

 Two years prior to joining William & Mary's staff, Earp spent the two years as the assistant coach of the girls varsity basketball team at Hampton High School in Hampton, Va.
 She was the primary guard coach, and developed and implemented the strength and conditioning program for the student-athletes.
 She also helped counsel the student-athletes in academic matters.
 During that span she also served as the assistant coach for the heralded Boo Williams 16-and-under Elite AAU Team, where Earp assisted in developing players and supervising the team during competition and tournament travel.

 As a graduate student at Radford University, Earp served as a graduate assistant for the women's basketball program.
 Before she entered coaching, Earp was a talented student-athlete.
 Earp was named the 2001-02 Gatorade Player of the Year in Virginia and was an honorable mention All-American for Hampton High.
 She was named first-team all-state twice in Virginia and led the Crabbers to the 2000-01 state championship.

 She attended the University of Pittsburgh and competed in 28 games for the Panthers as a freshman and was named to the Big East All-Academic team.
 She transferred to Radford and completed her career with 834 points, 267 rebounds and 108 assists in 81 games for the Highlanders.

 Earp graduated with a bachelor's degree in communication and a master's degree in corporate and professional communication from Radford.
 She is also a member of the Women's Basketball Coaches Association and a volunteer with Big Brothers/Big Sisters of Hampton Roads and ARC of Greater Williamsburg.